Feel better faster. Get care today.

 From the clinic or your couch.
 Find high quality, same-day urgent care for you and your kids.
 Book an urgent care visit today.

 The AAFP explains that strep throat is contagious and can easily spread from person to person.
 The bacteria are typically transmitted through respiratory droplets when an infected person coughs or sneezes.
-Additionally, sharing food, drinks, or utensils with someone who has strep throat can also facilitate the spread of the infection.
-Practicing good hygiene, such as frequent handwashing and avoiding close contact with sick people can help minimize the risk of transmission.
+Sharing food, drinks, or utensils with someone who has strep throat can also increase the risk of infection.
+Practicing good hygiene, such as frequent handwashing and avoiding close contact with sick individuals, can help minimize the spread.

-Close contact with someone who has strep throat, such as hugging or sharing personal items like utensils or drinks, can also facilitate the transmission.
-Additionally, the bacteria can survive on surfaces for a short period, allowing for indirect transmission if someone touches a contaminated surface and then their mouth or nose.
-This ease of spread underscores the importance of maintaining good hygiene practices to prevent infection, especially in communal environments.
+Close contact with someone who has strep throat — such as hugging, kissing, or sharing drinks or utensils — can also spread the infection.
+Additionally, the bacteria can survive briefly on surfaces, meaning someone may become infected after touching a contaminated surface and then touching their mouth or nose.
+This is why good hygiene is especially important in schools, daycare settings, and other communal environments.

 Recognizing the symptoms of strep throat is important because it can help you or your child get timely diagnosis and treatment.